 To find out more and to download Issues 1 and 2 click here

-The Student Conference is an annual event, organised for students by students.
-The conference is free of charge and is open to all PGR students across all the SWDTP institutions, regardless of funding source.
+The SWDTP Student Conference is an annual event, organised for students by students.
+The conference is free of charge and is open to all PGR students across the five SWDTP institutions, regardless of funding source.
 It is a great way to meet other students, who are at different stages of their research, to share ideas and details of projects, plans and experiences.

 The PAR group meets on an monthly basis and the sessions are open to everyone, so you are welcome whether you are just curious about participatory methods or thinking of incorporating the approach into your own research.